AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/imaging-faq.md

 Se devi configurare un nuovo dominio personalizzato per l’utilizzo di Smart imaging, gli URL devono essere aggiornati per riflettere questo dominio personalizzato.

-Per comprendere i prerequisiti per l’imaging intelligente, consulta [Posso utilizzare l’imaging avanzato?](#am-i-eligible-to-use-smart-imaging)
+Per comprendere i prerequisiti per l’imaging intelligente, consulta [Posso utilizzare le Smart imaging?](#am-i-eligible-to-use-smart-imaging)

 <!-- OLD No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->